Home Compare REP.MC vs XOM

 Repsol vs ExxonMobil Holdings: Which Stock Looks Stronger in 2026?

-Repsol, holds the cleaner structural position, with growth as the main driver and stability adding further support.
-ExxonMobil still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+Repsol, holds the cleaner structural position, with the lead spread across growth and stability.
+ExxonMobil still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (REP.MC: STOXX 600, XOM: Russell 1000).